cusmoritz/RSS-attempte-1/README.md

 It doesn't currently have the ability to check for a link that ISN'T an RSS / XML link ... so please check the link before you add it to make sure that it's actually an RSS link.

-This website is built in React on the front-end, Express.JS for API calls, and PostrgeSQL for the backend database.
+This website is built in React on the front-end, Express.JS for server and API calls, and PostrgeSQL for the backend database.

 It's fun to be in charge of my own news again.